 Since his early years with Scottish Opera connect, Christian has relished singing operatic roles.
 In collaboration with RCS and Scottish Opera, Christian appeared in Prokofiev’s “War and Peace” and “Betrothal in a Monastery” while taking roles in RCS productions of Mozart’s “Die Zauberflöte” and Nicolai’s “Die lustigen Wieber von Windsor”.

 As part of the West End Festival, he was honoured to be conducted by John Butt in a modern version of Handel’s “Acis and Galatea” in a role the Herald critic noted he sang “with a plomb”.
-His opera career has grown from being a founding member of A La Canto, touring with Opera Bohemia in “La Traviata”, “Eugene Onegin” and “The Pearl Fishers” and most recently he has appeared with Scottish Opera in "Die Zauberflöte" and "Breaking the Waves".
+His opera career has grown from being a founding member of A La Canto, touring with Opera Bohemia in “La Traviata”, “Eugene Onegin” and “The Pearl Fishers” and most recently he has appeared with Scottish Opera in "Don Giovanni" and "Candide".

-Between performances, Christian is a singing teacher at Hutchesons’ Grammar School and St Andrews University.
+Between performances, Christian is a singing teacher at Hutchesons’ Grammar School, George Heriot's School and St Andrews University.

 Christian was very well received in the continental competitions - NOMEA International and Neapolitan Masters - being awarded Distinction in both, while reaching the second round of the prestigious Neue Stimmen.

 Most recently he has played the Crook and Charles Edward in Scottish Opera’s production of “Candide” which has received many glowing five star reviews.